 Example: fine tuning of QoS parameter of certain DNNs is recommended, because traffic will mainly occur there but not on all DNNs.

 Depending on the use cases, step P, or F, or R may be required from start.
 But when the level P (or F) is required, sometimes the next levels F (respectively: or R) could be possible.

-Proposal#2: an analysis is proposed to clarify how the use cases could apply the solutions.

 Proposal